Intersections on tropical moduli spaces: WDVV equations and topological recursion

 \begin{proof} Again, for general conditions, $F$ set-theoretically coincides with the set of curves satisfying the given incidence and valence conditions.
 Thus finding the deformation of $C$ inside $\sigma$ is the same as finding a way of changing the position and the length of the bounded edges of $C$ such that the resulting curve still meets the incidence conditions $C_k$. \\ It is obvious that in the cases (I) and (II) changing the length of the contracted bounded edge respectively moving the degenerated vertex $V$ leads to such deformations. \\ In case (III) the non-degeneracy of the vertices makes sure that both ends of $S$ consist of non-contracted ends and that a small movement of one of these ends leads to a well-defined movement of the whole string (a more detailed description can be found in the proof of \cite[4.4]{MR08}). \\ Finally, this list of cases is really complete, as $C$ always contains a string whose vertices are three-valent in $C$ and whose ends are either non-contracted leaves or marked leaves in $L$.
 This follows from the same calculation as in \cite[4.3]{MR08}, with the only difference that we have to replace the number $3d$ by $\#\Delta$. \end{proof}

 We have now seen how a general curve $C \in F$ can be deformed.
 In a second step, we will now focus on unbounded deformations.

+\begin{definition} A complete fan $\Theta$ in $\RR^2$ is called \emph{del Pezzo} if the associated toric surface is a smooth del Pezzo surface.
+Here is a complete list, up to the action of $\text{SL}(2,\ZZ)$.

-\begin{definition} A fan $\Theta$ in $\RR^2$ is called \emph{strongly unimodular} if \emph{any} two independent primitive vectors generating rays of $\Theta$ form a basis of $\ZZ^2$. \\ For a given degree $\Delta$ let $\Theta(\Delta)$ be the fan consisting of all rays generated by a direction vector appearing in $\Delta$ (i.e. $\Theta(\Delta)$ is the fan supporting $\delta(\Delta)$).
-A degree $\Delta$ in $\RR^2$ is called \emph{strongly unimodular} if $\Theta(\Delta)$ is strongly unimodular and if all direction vectors appearing in $\Delta$ are primitive.
-This ensures that for every pair of independent vectors $v_1, v_2$ appearing in $\Delta$, the dual triangle to the fan spanned by $v_1$, $v_2$ and $-(v_1 + v_2)$ does not contain interior lattice points. \end{definition}
+It is easy to see that an alternative characterization of these fans is as follows: \emph{Any} two independent primitive vectors generating rays of $\Theta$ form a basis of $\ZZ^2$.
+A degree $\Delta$ in $\RR^2$ is called \emph{del Pezzo} if $\Theta(\Delta)$ is del Pezzo and if all direction vectors appearing in $\Delta$ are primitive.
+This ensures that for every pair of independent vectors $v_1, v_2$ appearing in $\Delta$, the dual triangle to the fan spanned by $v_1$, $v_2$ and $-(v_1 + v_2)$ does not contain lattice points apart from its vertices. \end{definition}